 Lake Erie Crushers Postponed

-Tuesday night's game between the Lake Erie Crushers and Gateway Grizzlies has been postponed.
-The game will be made up as part of a double header on Wednesday evening.
-The first pitch in game one is scheduled for 5:05 PM.
+Thursday night's game between the Lake Erie Crushers and Gateway Grizzlies at Mercy Health Stadium has been postponed.
+The game will be made up as part of a double header on Tuesday, July 27.
+The first pitch in game one of the twin bill is scheduled for 5:05 PM.

+The Crushers are back in action at Mercy Health Stadium on Friday night, when they take on the Schaumburg Boomers.
+The first pitch for Friday night's game is slated for 7:05 PM.

 • Discuss this story on the Frontier League message board...